Grace Edwards (American actress)

-Born to military parents, Edwards and her family lived throughout Europe, Asia and the United States before settling in Los Angeles in order for Edwards to explore an acting career.
+Born to military parents, Edwards and her family lived throughout Europe, Asia, and the United States before settling in Los Angeles in order for Edwards to explore an acting career.
 In February 2021, she was cast in an episode of the Amazon Prime Video anthology series Modern Love.
 She was also cast later that year in the drama film Call Jane.
 In July 2022, Edwards was announced as part of the cast for Wes Anderson's Asteroid City, in which she portrayed Dinah Campbell, one of the five Stargazers.
-She will next appear in Noah Baumbach's Jay Kelly.
+Her most recent role is in Noah Baumbach's Jay Kelly, released on Netflix on December 5, 2025.